 Best Matching Board Game for Preschoolers

 Players must use the Frankie squeezer to collect items that match the corresponding shapes.
-The one who has all the five-course meal pieces first wins.
+The first player with all the five-course meal pieces wins.
 The game lets your little one practice fine motor skills, math, and shape recognition.

 Product Specs